-\ Salaried members of the judiciary are not remunerated by NIJAC for their work in accordance with current public sector policy.
+\Salaried members of the judiciary are not remunerated by NIJAC for their work in accordance with current public sector policy.

-\\ Remunerated at Commissioner rate for full years in 2021-22 and 2020-21
+\\ Remunerated at Commissioner rate for full year in 2022-23.

 Salary

 'Salary' includes gross salary; overtime; reserved rights to London weighting or London allowances; recruitment and retention allowances; private office allowances and any other allowance to the extent that it is subject to UK taxation and any ex gratia payments.
 This report is based on accrued payments made by NIJAC and thus recorded in these accounts.